A survey on Adversarial Recommender Systems: from Attack/Defense strategies to Generative Adversarial Networks: Introduction

 To identify the relevant publications that constitute the state-of-the-art on adversarial learning in recommender systems, we mainly relied on publications indexed in major computer science bibliography databases namely DBLP (\url{https://dblp.uni-trier.de/}) and Scopus (\url{https://www.scopus.com}).
-In addition, realizing the fact that many top-tiers venues also publish related works, which may not be necessarily indexed in the above databases, we also gathered a number of related publications by searching directly through Google Scholar (\url{https://scholar.google.it/}).
+In addition, realizing the fact that many top-tiers venues also publish related works, which may not be necessarily indexed in the above databases, we also gathered a number of related publications by searching directly through Google Scholar.
 Our search strategy was composed of two main stages: \begin{enumerate} \item relevant publication collection, \item filtering and preparing the final list. \end{enumerate} We collected also referenced publications in the yet selected ones.
 As for the first stage, we queried the term \dquotes{adversarial recommend} in the above-mentioned indexing services.
 While search in DBLP returns publications containing the query term in the \textit{title}, the search results from Scopus and Google Scholar return publications containing the query \textit{both in the tile and the content}, thereby all-together forming a complete list of identified research works.
 We collected all resulting publications from DBLP, Scopus and Google Scholar search.
 In the second stage, we went through all the collected research works and removed all irrelevant works.
-These for instance could include works that used AML for an application different than RS (e.g., in Computer Vision~\cite{DBLP:journals/corr/SzegedyZSBEGF13}, Speech Enhancement~\cite{DBLP:conf/interspeech/PascualBS17}).
+These for instance could include works that used AML for an application different than RS e.g., in Computer Vision, and Speech Enhancement.
 We mostly turned our attention to conference-level and journal publications published in top conferences and to a lesser extent to workshop publications or works published in entry-level venues.
-Some of the considered journals and conferences include: the ACM Conference on Recommender Systems (RecSys), the International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR), the ACM International Conference on Web Search and Data Mining Conference (WSDM), the International World Wide Web Conference (TheWebConference), the International Joint Conferences on Artificial Intelligence (IJCAI), and the Knowledge Discovery and Data Mining conference (KDD).
+Some of the considered journals and conferences include: RecSys, SIGIR, WSDM, TheWebConference, IJCAI, and KDD.